 Darrell A gave the monthly treasurers report, it was approved as read.
 Bruce H read the Minutes from last months meeting, it was approved as read.
 Seven members were present for the meeting.
 David said he had made some updates to the Club's By Laws and Field Rules, he has sent them to the Club officers for review, after they make their comments, he will send it out to the Club membership for review, before it will be approved at a future meeting, with changes or not.
 We talked about some cold mix that Dan W had suggested for the runway cracks.
 Our next big event will be the Fort Benton Float Fly In off the Missouri River June 29-30.
 We were not sure if it will be again both days, word will be put out via our listserv to clarify this.
 Steve Woodhouse is having an informal Fly In at his farm near Fort Benton next Wednesday, everybody is invited.
 Directions to his place will be sent out via email.
 The biggest part of the meeting was taken up in a discussion lead by Darrell A about our Field being certified by FAA.
 Paperwork for this process is due by June 16.
 He explained how our field is in a Class E General Controlled airspace.
 All AMA Chartered runways are required to be FAA certified.
 He will send out email to the membership on his progress this next week.
 Darrell said he'd check into other sites around Great Falls that we fly at, including the Missouri River and Wadsworth Park.
 Places like Fort Benton are in non controlled airspace, so no FAA registrations are needed.
 No motions were made or passed.
 Meeting adjourned at 8:10 pm.

-President Dan Woods brought the meeting to order at the 10th Ave South Hardee's at 7:00 PM with 11 members in attendance.
-Secretary Chuck Woods read the minutes from the previous month’s meeting, and they were accepted as read.
-Treasurer Darrell Anderson read the Treasurer’s report and it was also accepted as read.
+President Dan Woods brought the meeting to order at 7 pm. at the 10th Ave So Hardees with 10 members in attendance.
+Secretary Chuck Woods read the minutes from the previous meeting and they were accepted as read.
+Treasure Darrell Anderson read the treasures report, it was also accepted as read.

-Meeting was adjourned at 7.53pm.
-Thanks to all that attended!
+Meeting was adjourned at 7:50 and thanks to all that attended!